Bluenotes: Products

+Bluenotes sells casual clothing with an emphasis on denim.
+They focus on wardrobe basics, such as hoodies, t-shirts, and jeans.

-In 2019, Bluenotes stores began to carry some Aéropostale merchandise, which had ceased operating in Canada in 2016.
+In 2019, Bluenotes stores became the Canadian license partner of Aéropostale, which had ceased operating in Canada in 2016.

 Marketing strategy

-The target market can be described as Millennial consumers, value-conscious, and fit-conscious.
+Bluenotes markets their clothing to Canadian teenagers, originally focusing on denim, graphic tees, and accessories during their revitalization in the 2000s.

 In 2008, ad agency MacLaren McCann created the "If Jeans Could Talk" campaign to link the Bluenotes brand with their denim line.
-Bluenotes targets teenagers and young adults for its clothes.